At CleanHub, it’s our mission to make sure no plastic ends up in our oceans.

 This often raises one key question: What do we do with the waste once it's collected?
 Well, the recyclable items are sent to a local recycling plant to be fed back into the circular economy, and the non-recyclable items are turned into alternative fuel.

-It’s a complex process — but don’t worry, we’ll explain everything you need to know in this article, including how we turn plastic into fuel, what other options are out there, and why landfill simply isn’t an option for us.
+It’s a complex process — but don’t worry, we’ll explain everything you need to know in this article, including how it works, what other options are out there, and why landfill simply isn’t an option for us.

 What’s on this page?